South Carolina Senate District 26

 Candidate has not yet responded.

 I have fully supported and advocated for Medicaid expansion for the last decade.
-Just this year I offered amendments for expansion.
-Too many working adults in SC are without coverage and this could be alleviated by expanding medicaid like many other States across the US.
+Just this year I offered amendments to expand Medicaid.
+Too many working adults in South Carolina are without coverage and this could be alleviated by expanding Medicaid like many other states across the United States.

-I have an overall A score on environmental issues in SC.
-Addressing environmental issues require comprehensive, long term strategies that follows science bases recommendations.
+I have an overall A score on environmental issues in South Carolina.
+Addressing environmental issues require comprehensive, long-term strategies that follow science-based recommendations.
+As rising sea levels threaten our coast, we must support efforts to make our communities more resilient.